Skip to content

 Map 4: the distorted border contours near Lake Sev and north of the Ishkhanasar Mountain massif, appearing as deeply wedged semicircles into the territory of Armenia, presented by Azerbaijani officers during the May 2021 advance of the Azerbaijani army into this area, and the actual border depicted on the map from the USSR General Staff (as documented by Ruben Galichian).

-Since the end of 2023, Azerbaijani representatives have increasingly relied on maps of the Azerbaijan Democratic Republic (1918-1920), rather than the maps reflecting actual territorial control.
+Since the end of 2023, the Azerbaijani representatives have increasingly relied on maps of the Azerbaijan Democratic Republic (1918-1920), rather than the maps reflecting actual territorial control.
 Instead, they refer to maps outlining its territorial claims at the Paris Peace Conference of 1919: these maps include such present-day areas as Tavush, Vayots Dzor, Syunik regions and the western shore of Lake Sevan.

 Among the available options, a more meaningful and adequate political discourse revolves around the selection of maps of the Soviet General Staff of 1975, a preference reflected in the official proposals of the Armenian side since 2022.
 On the one hand, these maps offer a relatively precise depiction of the border between the two republics at the time of their publication.
 However, these maps suffer from purely technical drawbacks, including reliance on an outdated coordinate grid from 1942 (SK-42, necessitating conversion to modern universal standards).
 Furthermore, it is essential to take into account the inherent inaccuracies of the map itself and its scale (maps at a scale of 1:100,000 have a maximum error of approximately 150 m, while those at 1:50,000 – 75 m, etc., though these discrepancies on the ground generally amount to only a few dozen meters on average), as well as changes in the situation on the ground since the map’s publication (expansion of human settlements, soil erosion, deforestation, changes in river beds, etc.).
 During delimitation process, it will become imperative to update them and rectify the data accordingly.
 On the other hand, the maps of the General Staff in this case lack the comprehensive information needed for delimitation.
 Changes in administrative borders and their locations in the USSR were also documented by other maps, particularly those used for the western republics of the former USSR (Baltic countries, Belarus and Ukraine), which were the most prompt in carrying out delimitation.
 These include the so-called “standby maps”, published by the Territorial Inspectorates for State Geodetic Surveys (TISGS) of the Main Directorate of Geodesy and Cartography of the USSR, which documented changes in administrative boundaries and other necessary information for map creation.
 Cadastral maps, indicating the boundaries of state farms, forestry enterprises, and water management enterprises of bordering republics, also play a significant role.
 It is these sources that are cited in the advisory manual on delimitation and demarcation, published by the OSCE in 2017, drawing on the experience of border demarcation in the Baltic states and Belarus (available at: https://www.osce.org/files/f /documents/2/8/363471.pdf).

 There exists another source for the delimitation of the Armenian-Azerbaijani border, which is extremely important due to its association with the execution of similar tasks in the later years of Soviet rule.
 It is the commission tasked with clarifying the border and regulations for economic activities in the border zone between the Soviet republics of Armenia and Azerbaijan, which has been operational with intermittent pauses since 1969.
 These activities intensified in the first half of the 1980s following a number of conflicts among residents of the border areas of the two republics.
-Acute and rather unprecedented conflicts for the USSR emerged during the commission’s operations, including the beating and hostage-taking of the Secretary of the Central Committee of the Communist Party of Armenia Vladimir Movsisyan and members of the Armenian delegation in the village of Kemerli, Gazakh district of the Azerbaijani SSR in October 1984.
-These efforts concluded on January 12, 1988 with the signing of an inter-republican agreement, resolving controversial issues on the Armenian-Azerbaijani border.
+Acute and rather unprecedented conflicts for the USSR emerged during the commission’s operations, including the beating and hostage-taking of the Secretary of the Central Committee of the Communist Party of Armenia Vladimir Movsisyan and members of the Armenian delegation in the village of Kemerli, Gazakh district of Azerbaijani SSR in October 1984.
+These efforts concluded on January 12, 1988, with the signing of an inter-republican agreement, resolving controversial issues on the Armenian-Azerbaijani border.
 As the last agreed-upon version of the border before the declaration of independence, this source also contains a rich cartographic database, greatly facilitating the forthcoming delimitation endeavors.

 The genesis of enclaves, demographics and communications in the border zone

-In the process of delimitation of the Armenian-Azerbaijani border a notable concern arises regarding the enclaves and other territories under control, including Azerbaijani villages of Ghazakh district outside the enclaves (Baghanis-Ayrum, Ashagi (Lower) Askipara, Kheyrimli, Qizilhajili), which are situated in the “neutral zone” or under partial control of the Armenian side.
+In the process of delimitation of the Armenian-Azerbaijani border a notable concern arises regarding the enclaves and other territories under control, including the Azerbaijani villages of Ghazakh district outside the enclaves (Baghanis-Ayrum, Ashagi (Lower) Askipara, Kheyrimli, Qizilhajili), which are situated in the “neutral zone” or under partial control of Armenian side.

-An important problem, as highlighted earlier, is the poor quality of Soviet maps of the 1920s, which, for example, led to a number of widespread misconceptions, including regarding the shared border between the SSR Armenia (later the Armenian SSR) and the AONK (later NKAO), the absence of a shared border between Turkey and the Nakhichevan ASSR until the 1930s, and the belief that the settlements that became Azerbaijani enclaves in Armenia originated solely in the 1930s through the resettlement of Azerbaijanis, etc. However, all of the listed small villages with Turkic populations existed already by late 19th century and were documented in various statistical works of the Russian Empire era.
+An important problem, as highlighted earlier, is the poor quality of the Soviet maps of the 1920s, which, for example, led to a number of widespread misconceptions, including regarding the shared border between SSR Armenia (later Armenian SSR) and the AONK (later NKAO, Nagorno-Karabagh Autonomous oblast/region), the absence of a shared border between Turkey and the Nakhichevan ASSR until the 1930s, and the belief that the settlements that became Azerbaijani enclaves in Armenia originated solely in the 1930s through the resettlement of Azerbaijanis, etc. However, all of the listed small villages with Turkic populations existed already by late 19th century and were documented in various statistical works of the Russian Empire era.
 For instance, by 1886, the villages of Sofulu (population 103) and Barkhudarly (population 69) were listed as part of the Uzuntal rural community within the First police station of the Kazakh Uezd (county) of the Elizavetpol Governorate.

 Map 5: the Strelbitsky map of 1871 depicting the small villages of Sofulu and Barkhudarly with Turkic populations

-Map 6: distribution and size of Armenian (highlighted in red) and Turkic villages in the Kazakh Uezd at the close of the 19th century (compilation of statistical data on the population of the Transcaucasian region, extracted from family lists of 1886).
+Map 6: distribution and size of Armenian (highlighted in red) and Turkic villages in the Kazakh Uezd at the close of the 19th century (compilation of statistical data on the population of Transcaucasian region, extracted from family lists of 1886).
 Author – S. M.

 A higher resolution map is available here.

 The most remarkable situation in this regard unfolds in the Voskepar zone, particularly concerning a cluster of small Turkic villages (Kushchu-Ayrum, Mazam, Kheyrimli, Upper and Lower Askipara, Baghanis-Ayrum), situated along the narrow valley of the Voskepar River.
 This area forms a thin strip wedged between the large Armenian villages in the mountainous zone (present-day Tavush) to the north and south.
 In 1918-1920 armed conflicts took place around these villages, intensifying notably from July 1920, when the upper part of the Voskepar River valley became a scene of clashes between the Armenian army and Red Army units.
 Despite an agreement reached on August 10 in Tbilisi between the governments of the Armenian Republic and the Soviet delegation, stipulating that the Kazakh zone would maintain the line of control by July 30, 1920 (the villages of Mazam, Kushchu-Ayrum, Baghanis-Ayrum and Askipara were under Armenia’s control, since communication between northern and central parts of present-day Tavush was ensured), the Red Army violated the treaty the following day and invaded Armenia.
 This circumstance served as a basis for drawing the Soviet-era border line between Azerbaijan and Armenia.
-Be that as it may, in this and in all other cases, the principle of following administrative boundaries post the collapse of multi-partite states and altering them solely through mutual consent is the most promising and least conflict-prone approach.
+Be that as it may, in this and in all other cases, the principle of following administrative boundaries post the collapse of multi-partite states and altering them solely through mutual consent would be the most promising and least conflict-prone approach.

-The Soviet delimitation in the territory of the former Kazakh Uezd was guided by an approach where the entire mountainous part of the Uezd (present-day Tavush, Chambarak subdistrict of Gegharkunik region) with a predominantly Armenian population passed to Armenia, while the plains inhabited by Muslims passed to Azerbaijan.
-The only exception was the zone of numerous small kishlaks in the upper reaches of the Akhinja River, within the mountainous area known as Shynykh-Ayrum community.
+The Soviet delimitation in the territory of former Kazakh Uezd was guided by an approach where the entire mountainous part of the Uezd (present-day Tavush, Chambarak subdistrict of Gegharkunik region) with a predominantly Armenian population passed to Armenia, while the plains inhabited by Muslims passed to Azerbaijan.
+The only exception was the zone of numerous small kishlaks in the upper reaches of Akhinja River, within the mountainous area known as Shynykh-Ayrum community.
 Although initially part of Armenia, this area was transferred to Azerbaijan during land disputes in the 1920s, leading to the isolation of the village of Artsvashen from the west.
 The descriptions of the borders and land disputes between Soviet Armenia and Azerbaijan in 1922 already suggest that the village of Yukhari (Upper) Askipara, as well as Sofulu and Barkhudarly were attributed to Azerbaijan, although their border with neighboring Armenian villages remained uncertain for a considerable period.

 To understand the genesis of the enclaves, a crucial resource is the highly detailed 2-kilometer map from this era, illustrating accurate boundaries and contours based on republican geodetic measurements.
 This map was released by the State Publishing House of the Armenian SSR in 1932.
 It is interesting here that the designated villages of well-known enclaves (Yukhari Askipara, Sofulu, Barkhudarly), although depicted inside Armenia, are highlighted using the font commonly associated with the villages of neighboring republics (i.e., the Azerbaijani and Georgian SSR).
 It is also noteworthy that the territory of Artsvashen (Bashkend), which shares a border with the Armenian SSR, although highlighted with a thin dotted line, is positioned beyond the outline of the republican border, while the name of the village is indicated in a font characteristic of villages in Armenia.
 This serves as a good illustration of how the villages’ affiliation with specific republics was widely understood, yet the borders of these villages with the surrounding territories of Armenia and Azerbaijan for each enclave remained subject of debate.